 Grief is unbearably heavy.
 It consumes us.
 It decimates our lives and it can bring us to our knees.
 And sadly, when faced with such intolerable pain, there is no ‘one size fits all’ guide map, no magic wand that grants us instant relief and no sure-fire way to feel better.

-But, during my own journey through widowhood, I have learnt that there are three factors that can help you to grieve more positively and more constructively and will ultimately determine how well you do in life after loss.
+But, during my own journey through widowhood, I have learnt that there are three things we can do to help ourselves grieve more positively and more constructively and that will ultimately determine how well we do in life after loss.

-In the following blog I will identify these factors and explore how they can help you to steer your grief, influence your ability to find peace, love and happiness and support your search to create something truly meaningful after loss.
+In the following blog I will identify these factors and explore how they can help us to steer our grief, influence our ability to find peace, love and happiness and support our search to create something truly meaningful after loss.

-One of the biggest determinants of how well people fare during their grief is how fully and openly they embrace their support systems.
-Yes, the responsibility for healing after loss, ultimately rests on the shoulders of those that grieve.
-Sadly, nobody else can take that on and do it for them.
+One of the biggest determinants of how well we fare during our grief is how fully and openly we embrace our support systems.
+Yes, the responsibility for healing after loss, ultimately rests on our shoulders.
+Sadly, nobody else can take that on and do this for us.
 However, grief needn’t be a solo journey.
-People can choose not to travel it alone.
-Reaching out and connecting with those around them and accepting help and support when it is offered can prove an invaluable lifeline.
+We can choose not to travel it alone.
+Reaching out and connecting with those around us and accepting help and support when it is offered to us, can prove an invaluable lifeline.

 Support systems can take many forms: family, friends, work colleagues, neighbours and even parents on the school playground.
-They become an invisible community, bolstering those struggling with loss and helping to carry them through their grief.
+They become our invisible community, bolstering us and helping to carry us through our grief.

 In the early days, grief is so raw.
-People can feel numb, exhausted, broken and confused.
-Whether its staying the night and offering comfort, helping with childcare or cooking and delivering meals, having others by their side can make the days fractionally more bearable.
+We can feel numb, exhausted, broken and confused.
+Whether it’s staying the night and offering comfort, helping with childcare or cooking and delivering meals, having others by our side can make the days fractionally more bearable.

 During the grieving process, when exhaustion and despondency set in, it can be tempting to shut down communication with others and push them away.
-However, by accepting support and allowing people in, those struggling with loss can learn to rebuild that sense of connection with the world around them.
-It can help them to get through each day and navigate each bump in the road, slightly more easily.
-By learning to draw on the strength and advice of others, they can better shape and guide their decision-making, which during grief can become cloudy and muddled.
+However, by accepting support and allowing people in, we can learn to rebuild that sense of connection with the world around us.
+It can help us to get through each day and navigate each bump in the road, slightly more easily.
+By learning to draw on the strength and advice of others, we can better shape and guide our decision-making, which during grief can become cloudy and muddled.

-In addition to shutting down communication, those grieving may also reject help that is offered to them because they don’t want to be perceived as incapable of coping or as a burden to others.
+In addition to shutting down communication, we may also reject help that is offered to us because we don’t want to be perceived as incapable of coping or as a burden to others.
 However, donning a superhero cape whilst battling grief is not to be encouraged.
-Yes, at some point people will have to find their feet after loss and grow comfortable with their daunting, new ‘normal’, but this will take time.
+Yes, at some point we will have to find our feet after loss and grow comfortable with our daunting, new ‘normal’, but this will take time.
 Healing does not happen overnight.
-Recovery is a long and arduous process and as people go through it they will need to be nurtured and nourished by their support systems, to be reminded that life can be good again, that things will be improve and reassured that they will get back on their feet.
+Recovery is a long and arduous process and as we go through it we’ll need to be nurtured and nourished by our support systems, to be reminded that life can be good again, that things will improve and that we will get back on our feet.

-It’s true some people are more fortunate than others.
-Their tribe, their community might be bigger.
+It’s true that some people are more fortunate than others.
+Some people’s tribe, their community might be bigger.
 Their family and closest friends may live in the same town, making it easier for them to show up and offer their support.
 But what cannot be forgotten is that humans are by nature social animals.
 Compassion and empathy are deeply rooted in human nature.
 Centuries ago we lived in communities; indeed in certain communities today, entire families pitch in to raise the children.
 We are stronger together.
 History tells us so.
-As such, even if someone grieving doesn’t have friends or family close by, they can still rely on the compassion and support of those around them including neighbours, colleagues and their children’s school community - to avoid healing in isolation.
+As such, even if we don’t have friends or family close by, we can still rely on the compassion and support of those around us including neighbours, colleagues and our children’s school community - to avoid healing in isolation.

-Following the loss of a loved one, often the most powerful and influential voice that a person hears, the one that speaks louder than anyone else’s is their own.
-The nature of this internal dialogue can not only shape their grieving journey but also impact how successfully they build a meaningful life after loss.
+Following the loss of a loved one, often the most powerful and influential voice that a person hears, the one that speaks louder than anyone else’s is our own.
+The nature of this internal dialogue not only shapes our grieving journey but also impacts how successfully we build a meaningful life after loss.

 However for others, grief can leave them feeling broken, abandoned and stuck with the thought that they will never be happy and that their life, as they know it, is over.
 Although fully understandable during the early days of grief, should such internal dialogue continue over time, it can become very damaging, for the more it is repeated, the more self-fulfilling it becomes and sadly, this can end up becoming the truth they live by.

-So, how do they change this narrative?
-How can they shift this mindset?
+So, how do we change this narrative?
+How can we shift this mindset?

-Gaining clarity on the type of life they envisage for themselves, can be a useful starting point:
+Gaining clarity on the type of life we envisage for ourselves, can be a useful starting point:

-Reflecting on these questions and achieving some consensus around them, can encourage those struggling with loss to adopt a more positive outlook and actively desire a better life for themselves.
+Reflecting on these questions and achieving some consensus around them, can encourage us to adopt a more positive outlook and actively desire a better life for ourselves.

 Drawing on inspiration from others who have endured similar loss and transformed their lives, can also become a catalyst for change.
-Reaching out to others and listening to their stories of change can sometimes spark the realisation that the ability to determine their own future lies within them and that by taking purposeful action and harnessing their potential they can shape their destiny.
+Reaching out to others and listening to their stories of change can sometimes spark the realisation that the ability to determine our own future lies within us and that by taking purposeful action and harnessing our potential we can shape our destiny.

-The death of a loved one can take away so much from a person.
-It can strip away their sense of security, stability and purpose.
-But… their life needn’t be defined by it.
-Believing that they deserve more, desiring a good and meaningful life for themselves is a hugely important part of their healing.
-They may not know how they’re going to build this life, how it’s all mapped out and what decisions to take, but that’s okay.
-Just believing that an exciting new life awaits them and that it can be whatever they want it to be, simply having the desire to figure it out somehow and in some way, will guide them well through their grief.
+The death of a loved one can take away so much from us.
+It can strip away our sense of security, stability and purpose.
+But, our life needn’t be defined by it.
+Believing that we deserve more, desiring a good and meaningful life for ourselves is a hugely important part of our healing.
+We may not know how we’re going to build this life, how it’s all mapped out and what decisions to take, but that’s okay.
+Just believing that an exciting new life awaits us and that it can be whatever we want it to be, simply having the desire to figure it out somehow and in some way, will guide us well through our grief.

-Following the death of a loved one, fear can immobilise those grieving and close their hearts and minds to the amazing possibilities that exist.
-It can sometimes feel easier to root themselves to what they already know, what they have grown comfortable with – even if it is not what they truly desire, because contemplating change in the midst of grief is scary.
-It’s unplanned, the outcomes remain unknown and it involves having to push themselves to a level of discomfort they often do not feel prepared for.
-To shut themselves off from this and to want to cling on to their old life is perfectly natural, indeed instinctive.
+Following the death of a loved one, fear can immobilise us and close our hearts and minds to the amazing possibilities that exist.
+It can sometimes feel easier to root ourselves to what we already know, what we have grown comfortable with – even if it is not what we truly desire, because contemplating change in the midst of grief is scary.
+It’s unplanned, the outcomes remain unknown and it involves having to push ourselves to a level of discomfort we often do not feel prepared for.
+To shut ourselves off from this and to want to cling on to our old life is perfectly natural, indeed

-Just making a conscious choice to look forward, even if they’re not ready for things to change at that moment, to simply be open to the fact that at some point these opportunities may be something they choose to explore, will enrich their healing journey and encourage them to pursue a brighter future.
-It may even reveal parts of themselves they didn’t know existed – an inner strength and a quiet resolve to achieve things they never thought possible.
+Just making a conscious choice to look forward, even if we’re not ready for things to change at that moment, to simply be open to the fact that at some point these opportunities may be something we choose to explore, will enrich our healing journey and encourage us to pursue a brighter future.
+It may even reveal parts of ourselves that we didn’t know existed – an inner strength and a quiet resolve to achieve things we never thought possible.

 As the sounds beyond the wall entice them further, their fear starts to subside and their legs swing out harder.
 They go higher and faster and it’s scary and uncomfortable.
 But suddenly as they crane their necks, they get a glimpse of what’s over the wall.
 And it’s beautiful.
 The view goes on for miles, as far as their eyes can see and it’s brimming with exciting new opportunities to explore and people to meet.
 Whilst they are not yet ready to jump off, to fly over the wall and immerse themselves in this new world, they’ve faced their fears and glanced at what’s possible.
 And that’s a start.

-Whilst grief can feel insurmountable, three factors can determine how successfully people navigate their bereavement journey.
-Learning to accept the support of others, shifting their internal narrative and opening themselves up to new opportunities, can help those grieving adopt a more constructive path towards their healing and help them reimagine their lives after loss.
+Whilst grief can feel insurmountable, there are three things we can do to improve our bereavement journey.
+Learning to accept the support of others, shifting our internal narrative and opening ourselves up to new opportunities, can help us adopt a more constructive path towards our healing and help us reimagine our lives after loss.